qingxin-yuan/Boomtown/README.md

 ## Features

-* Use React on the client side - different components in Layout, React-Routing for page navigation
+* Use React on the client side - different components in Layout, React Routing for page navigation
 * Seperate Components (presentational components) and Containers (functional components)
-* On server side, use GraphQL for smart data queries, assisted with Apollo 2.0 for connecting client side and GraphQL
+* On server side, use GraphQL for smart data queries (quering from posrgreSQL as well as firebase database), assisted with Apollo 2.0 for connecting client side and GraphQL
 * Incorporating Redux for tags filtering functionality (passing props from headerBar to appContent)

 ## Author